WYCC: More local programming

 In 1992, the City Colleges closed City-Wide College, the extension division under which WYCC was operated, with Harold Washington College absorbing most of its functions, though the studios were located at Daley College.
 Four years later, the station began to introduce its own local program productions.
 Irma Blanco, at the time a morning co-host on Chicago radio, hosted the arts program Absolute Artistry.
 Other programs included the education magazine Educate! and profiles of Chicago personalities on First from Chicago.

 In 1999, it was proposed to move WYCC to a rebuilt Kennedy-King College in the city's Englewood neighborhood.
 This materialized eight years later, when the new facility opened in 2007; it was also part of a high-definition production pilot for PBS.
 The work also coincided with the station's digital television transition.
 WYCC began broadcasting in digital on May 1, 2003, and converted completely to digital on April 16, 2009.

-In its modern history, the station featured a variety of programming on three digital subchannels, including those provided by PBS, those produced locally, and international news and educational programs.
+WYCC continued to grow its portfolio of local public affairs programming.
+A televised version of political talk show Beyond the Beltway, which also airs nationally on radio, ran on WYCC until the end.
+In 2011, Garrard McClendon, formerly seen on CLTV, began hosting Off 63rd with Garrard McClendon, which won a regional Emmy Award.
+In 2013, WYCC debuted In the Loop, a half-hour weekly public affairs show on Thursday evenings, hosted by Barbara Pinto and Chris Bury (both of whom formerly served as correspondents for ABC News); Robin Robinson and Lauren Cohn (both former anchors at WFLD) joined the program as rotating co-hosts starting in September 2015.
+In addition, WYCC aired programs produced by the Pritzker Military Library.